Martha Sinden1

 M, #149189, b.
 1 November 1771, d.
 3 May 1832

 William Crosbie, 4th Baron Branden was born on 1 November 1771.1 He was the son of Very Rev. Hon.
-Maurice Crosbie and Pyne Cavendish.1 He married Elizabeth La Touche, daughter of Colonel David La Touche and Cecilia Leeson, on 3 May 1815.1 He died on 3 May 1832 at age 60 at Nice, France, without surviving male issue.1
+Maurice Crosbie and Pyne Cavendish.1 He married Elizabeth La Touche, daughter of Colonel David La Touche and Lady Cecilia Leeson, on 3 May 1815.1 He died on 3 May 1832 at age 60 at Nice, FranceG, without surviving male issue.1

-William Crosbie, 4th Baron Branden graduated from Trinity College, Dublin University, Dublin, County Dublin, Ireland, in 1796 with a Bachelor of Arts (B.A.).1 He was the Rector at Castle Island, County Kerry, Ireland.1 He succeeded to the title of 4th Baron Branden, co.
-Kerry [I., 1758] on 23 October 1815.1 He graduated in 1816 with a Doctor of Divinity (D.D.).1
+He graduated from Trinity College, Dublin University, Dublin, County Dublin, IrelandG, in 1796 with a Bachelor of Arts (B.A.)1 He was the Rector at Castle Island, County Kerry, IrelandG.1 He succeeded as the 4th Baron Branden, of Brandon, co.
+Kerry [I., 1758] on 23 October 1815.1 He graduated from Trinity College, Dublin University, Dublin, County Dublin, IrelandG, in 1816 with a Doctor of Divinity (D.D.)1

 On his death, the Barony of Branden became extinct.1